Laravel for business applications: why we chose it and what we have learned

 Do

 Each of these patterns prevents a specific category of maintenance pain.
 They are the defaults on every Laravel project we start.
+The first four keep the codebase clean; the last four keep it reliable under load.

 Use form requests for validation.
 Laravel's FormRequest classes centralise validation rules, authorisation checks, and error messages.
 Validating in the controller mixes concerns and makes rules harder to find.

 Eager load relationships to prevent N+1 queries.
 Loading 100 orders and then querying the customer for each one generates 101 database queries.
-Eager loading with Order::with('customer') reduces this to two queries.
-On a real-time dashboard displaying 500 records, this is the difference between a 200-millisecond page load and a 4-second one.
+Eager loading with

 Avoid

-Skipping database indexes.
-Every where clause in a frequently-run query needs a corresponding database index.
-An inherited CRM application queried customers by email address on every login.
-Without an index on the email column, this full-table scan took 800 milliseconds with 50,000 records.
-Adding the index reduced it to 2 milliseconds.
+whereclause in a frequently-run query needs a matching database index.
+An inherited CRM queried customers by email on every login.
+Without an index on the email column, that full-table scan took 800 milliseconds with 50,000 records.
+Adding the index cut it to 2 milliseconds. -

 What production Laravel applications teach you